monaj07/Semi-Supervised-Parsing/README.md

 - Implementing a semantic segmentation system that is trained using an image dataset where only a small fraction of data is annotated.

 - How to run the data generator for Pascal images:
-`python dcgan_alexnet.py --dataset pascal --dataroot /home/monaj/bin/VOCdevkit/VOC2012/JPEGImages --cuda --niter 50`
+`python dcgan_pascal.py --dataset pascal --dataroot /home/monaj/bin/VOCdevkit/VOC2012/JPEGImages --cuda --niter 200 --imageSize 128 --outf ./saved`

-- Or for images with higher resolution (requirs a modification in the Discriminator and Generator definitions):
+(Note that for images of other sizes, the Discriminator and Generator networks need to be modified, (adding or removing strided convolutional layers))

+- FCN training using Alexnet (no pre-trained weights used):
-`python dcgan_alexnet.py --dataset pascal --dataroot /home/monaj/bin/VOCdevkit/VOC2012/JPEGImages --cuda --niter 200 --imageSize 128 --outf ./saved`
+`python fcn_alexnet.py --dataset pascal --dataroot /home/monaj/bin/VOCdevkit/VOC2012/ --cuda --imageSize 227 --phase train --splitPath ./splits --batchSize 32`